 It is important to note that applicants must meet all requirements to qualify.
 Individuals who are unsure if they meet the qualifications can still apply.
 The application is free and available online, in many states.

 For more information about qualifying for SNAP, review the sections below.

 Learn About SNAP Income Requirements

 The biggest factor determining eligibility for the food stamps program is income.
 Because the program caters to low-income families, there are strict financial requirements to meet.
-Every state uses the FPL as a benchmark for income limits.
+States use the Federal Poverty Level (FPL) as a benchmark for income limits.

 The income requirements include income from several sources, both earned and unearned income.
 The former includes income that applicants gain through employment while the latter refers to employment insurance, child support, cash assistance and Social Security benefits.